0xNordian/0xNordian/README.md

 # Hi there 👋, I'm 0xNordian (Néstor Torres)

-Dynamic front-end developer with a strong foundation in HTML, CSS, JavaScript, and TypeScript, and proficient in frameworks like React, Vue, Next.js, and Spring Boot.
+Dynamic front-end developer with a strong foundation in HTML, CSS, JavaScript, and TypeScript, and proficient in frameworks like React, Vue, Angular, Next.js, and Spring Boot.
 Transitioning from an 11-year career in sales and marketing leadership, I am now focused on leveraging these skills in web development, particularly in areas like web3, AI, and blockchain.

 ## About Me 📖